alda-lang/alda/doc/instance-and-group-assignment.md

     - (new instances will be created for any instruments that don't exist yet in the score)

 - If e.g. `foo` is a named instrument and `bar` is not, or vice versa (e.g. `foo/trumpet:`):
-  - ...throws an ambiguity error.
-(Nicknames should be used for creating new instances or grouping existing ones, not both.)
+  - ...throws an ambiguity error. (aliases should be used for creating new instances or grouping existing ones, not both.)

 ### `foo/bar "baz":`